UnBearAble1/Diabetes_Final_Project/README.md

 ## Results of Analysis

-After running numerous different machine learning models and different methods with the models, it was evident our data was telling us that BMI is the strongest indicator of BMI.
+After running numerous different machine learning models and different methods with the models we found that our best model to use was Logistic Regression with our p-values and z-scores.
+It was also necessary to drop the first categorical value in the one hot encoder.
+We did not have accurate results and resulted many nans in our summary when we did not use the drop first.

+Our next step was to choose which factors we wanted to visualize and which ones had the most impact on having diabetes.
+Looking at our highest z-scores, we chose to look at high blood pressure, BMI, high cholesterol and the question where individuals were asked to rate theirthe quality of their health.
+Additionally, we chose to also visualize age and income.

 ## Recommendations for Future Analysis
 - include anything the team would have done differently